G-S9N6DX06CF

 Becoming independent from mother, becoming a master hunter

 Let me guess.
-You probably already know that the cheetah is the fastest animal on earth.
+You already know that the cheetah is the fastest animal on earth.

-A cheetah can only sprint for about 300 yards before rising temperature and oxygen shortfall will force it to quit.
+A cheetah can only sprint for about three hundred yards before rising temperatures and oxygen shortages force it to quit.

-Rapid turning during the final stages of the chase may be just as important as accelerating rapidly at the beginning in the carefully planned duel between predator and prey.
+Rapid turning during the final stages of the chase may be just as important as accelerating rapidly at the beginning of the carefully planned duel between the predator and prey.

 how big is a cheetah?

-This allows the cheetah to deal with the quick turns motions of the prey as the distance between them closes.
+This allows the cheetah to deal with the quick turn's motions as the distance between them closes.

-Further on we will also look at which specialized camouflage techniques they use to blend into their environment.
+Further on, we will also look at the specialized camouflage techniques they use to blend into their environment.

-Also, why do Serengeti lions kill about 70% of the cubs and only 5% live to independence and many other interesting facts?
+Also, why do Serengeti lions kill about 70% of the cubs and only 5% live to independence, among many other interesting facts?

 What is a cheetah?